ACQUIRE & PROTECT

 the Kevin Richardson Wildlife Sanctuary and its lions and help bring an end to the Canned Lion Hunting Industry

-The Kevin Richardson Wildlife Sanctuary is home to 26 lions rescued from captive-breeding and cub-petting facilities.
+The Kevin Richardson Wildlife Sanctuary is home to lions (as well as leopard and hyena) rescued from captive-breeding and cub-petting facilities.
 The Foundation would like to improve the quality of life for these animals, as well as establish better security for them as poaching for the lion bone trade increases steadily.

 ADDRESS: P.O.
 Box 1017, Derdepark, Pretoria South Africa, 0035